Raul072103/Image-Steganography/README.md

 	- finish encoding and decoding methods for LSB [x]
 	- find the application flow []

+### Application Flow

+First 2 options:
+- decode
+- encode

+1. Decode

+- this should be done automatically, based on the encoding method saved in the header
+- decode message

+Based on encodingFormat:
+	- IMAGE, display image
+	- FILE, save file
+	- USER INPUT,

+Display Statistics:
+	- time do decode
+	- encoding method used
+	- encoding header

+1. Encode:

+	1. Choose type of secret format
+	2. Choose secret
+	3. Choose encoding method
+		- (if possible check if the encoding method can work on that secret)

-1. Least Significant Bit (LSB) Replacement (Sequential)
+2. Least Significant Bit (LSB) Replacement (Sequential)
-2. LSB with Random Pixel Selection
+3. LSB with Random Pixel Selection
-3. Discrete Cosine Transform (DCT) Steganography (JPEG)
+4. Discrete Cosine Transform (DCT) Steganography (JPEG)
-4. Frequency Domain Steganography (Wavelet Transform)
+5. Frequency Domain Steganography (Wavelet Transform)
-5. My method:
+6. My method:

    - somethign with frequency analysis
    - choose more bits to hide the message based on the frequency of the respective color